arthurhenriqueesr-glitch/texttospeech-capcut-tiktok.github.io/README.md

-# im not the owner of the site
+# pls note that the html thing and the script wasnt made by me